swiftlang/swift/docs/SIL-Utilities.md

 * `ForwardingUseDefWalker`: Find the introducer of a forward-extended lifetime
 * `ForwardingDefUseWalker`: Find all OSSA lifetimes within a forward-extended lifetime.

+#### LifetimeDependence

+Model lifetime dependencies in SIL, as required be ~Escapable types.

 ## Control- and Dataflow

 #### `DeadEndBlocks`